premiered by the Donald Sinta Quartet @ Kerrytown Concert House, Ann Arbor MI, May 26th 2016

 “In Search of A Beer Mug” is a semi-fictitious story following Bill and some of his college buddies, my grandfather included (a Wisconsin-born farmer’s son–true story).
 The story is a different sort of ‘Rite of Spring’–the Wartburg College tradition of Outfly–a day on which students reign free as campus is shut down for the first nice day of the spring.
 The tradition remains yet today, and is an important part of the college’s lore.

 On this particular Outfly, Bill’s group of merry students took to the countryside, armed with wine, kegs, and beer mugs.
-Tragedy grips the end of the tale, however, and my work sets off where Bill’s story stops.
-You’ll hear the youthful joy (a melody that enters after a brief introduction) and the biting tragedy, but most of my work sets out to reconcile the boys’ reaction to the tragedy with acceptance and recovery, and the eventual return to youthful energy at the end of the piece.
+Tragedy grips the end of the tale, however, and this piece begins where Bill’s story concludes.
+You’ll hear the youthful joy (a melody that enters after a brief introduction) and the biting tragedy, but most of my work sets out to reconcile the boys’ reaction to the tragedy with acceptance and recovery.